micahaza/flask-mysql-api-docker/README.md

 ## How to run tests
 Tox will run flake8 first for enforcing style consistency, then py.test to test the code.
-I did not build a container for testing so it has to be done manually
+I did not build a container for testing so it has to be done manually.

+You have to create local database, default parameters:
+* **mysql user**: user
+* **mysql password**: kiscsillag
+* **mysql database**: xapo_test_task_testing

+If you want, you can use different values and you'll need to update instance/testing.cfg

 * **bash$** python3 -m venv env